csu333/waterLevel/README.md

  To deploy, set Flash mode to **DOUT**.

  ## Software configuration
  The software is configured over MQTT.
 You need to send a JSON message to the device with configuration values.
 The possible settings are (case-sensitive):
-  * *minValue* (Default **8000**mm): the value read when there is no water in the tank.
-The sensor cannot measure distamces of more than 8m so the default is the maximum value.
+  * *minValue* (Default **200**mm): the value read when there is no water in the tank.
-  * *maxValue* (Default **200**mm): the value read when the tank is full.
 The sensor has a blind area of 20cm so the default value is as low has it can get.
+This ensures that the correct value is detected as the level in the tnak changes.
+  * *maxValue* (Default **8000**mm): the value read when the tank is full.
+The sensor cannot measure distamces of more than 8m.This ensures that the correct value is detected as the level in the tnak changes.
   * *sleepTime* (Default **300**s): the time between 2 readings in seconds (max.
 4260 because of [hardware limitations](https://thingpulse.com/max-deep-sleep-for-esp8266/)).
 This setting has a huge impact on autonomy.
-  * *maxDifference* (Default **10**%): the maximum difference allowed between 2 readings.
+  * *maxDifference* (Default **200**mm): the maximum difference allowed between 2 readings.
 If the difference is higher, another reading is performed.
   * *logLevel* (Default **3**): a value [between 0 and 6](https://github.com/thijse/Arduino-Log) to define how much is logged.

 Example: